willtate/Boxer/Readme.md

 #### Build requirements

-To build the Boxer project you will need OS X 10.8 or higher and XCode 4.5 or higher.
+To build the Boxer project you will need macOS 10.14 or higher and XCode 11.3 or higher.

 All necessary frameworks and other dependencies are included in the Boxer repo, or as git submodules, so the project itself is all you'll need.